aspect-build/aspect-workflows-template/user_stories/js.md

 ## Developer tools

-First, setup the developer environment by running <code>direnv allow</code> and follow any prompts.
+First, we recommend you let Bazel setup the developer environment by installing [direnv](https://direnv.net/) and then run <code>direnv allow</code> and follow any prompts.
-This ensures that tools we call in the following steps will be on the PATH.
+This ensures that tools we call in the following steps will be on the PATH, and be the right versions.
+Use the green Use This Template button in GitHub to get a clone of the repo.

 ~~~sh
 direnv allow .